ndench/ndench.github.io/links.md

 * Some great tips to [cheat at design](https://medium.com/refactoring-ui/7-practical-tips-for-cheating-at-design-40c736799886).
 * A super fun game that teaches you flexbox by killing zombies with a crossbow [Flexbox Zombies](https://flexboxzombies.com).
 * [The art of the error message](https://thestyleofelements.org/the-art-of-the-error-message-9f878d0bff80) digs into the design of showing errors to your users.
+* [Optimistic UI](https://uxplanet.org/optimistic-1000-34d9eefe4c05) is a UI that assumes actions will be successful in order to make a smoother flow for users.

 # Development Processes